 The Chihuahua originated in Mexico where it got its slightly Spanish name, and have been companion dogs for decades.
 They have become one of the most popular dogs worldwide, even starring in big Hollywood films and productions, which has helped to cement their presence in the minds of millions of people.
 They are naturally a very compassionate pup, who loves to snuggle up with their owner, but if irritated, they can become quite feisty.
 While there bodies are very small and compact, they have a bark that echoes all confidence and no fear whatsoever.

 The Pomeranian on the other hand, is a descendant of the German Spitz dog, found in the region of Pomerania, in northern Germany and Poland from which they were named.
 They became popular in the 16th century due to their unique appearance, and at this time became the ideal companion for many royals in Europe.
 From this time to their only historically recorded breeding in 1891 in Britain, these pups continued rising to popularity and to this day, remain one of the most relevant and sought after dogs in the world.

 Before you decide to get your new Pomchi, there are a few factors that you should consider to decide if this dog is the ideal pup for you.
 Here are some characteristics of the Pomchi that will help you to make your decision.

-Pomchi Physical Appearance and Characteristics
+Physical Appearance and Characteristics of the Pomchi dog

 Pomchis stand out easily among other dogs because of their fox like face, making them one of the most adorable dogs on the market.
 They have a pointy muzzle paired with a black nose and teeth as sharp as scissors.
 Their ears are erect, alerting them to any movement and they have large, round eyes that tend to be either brown or amber.
 Pomchis are very small pups, and despite having a tiny structure, their coats are normally full and shiny.
 They come in a number of different colours including but not limited to brown, gray, fawn, sable, red and cream.